Location & Contact

 New Haven Museum in New Haven, which admits four (4) visitors.
 The museum is open Tuesdays through Saturdays and is free on first Sundays from 1-4pm.

-CT Trolley Museum in East Windsor, which will be available in April when the museum reopens for the season.
+CT Trolley Museum in East Windsor, which will be available for when the museum reopens for the season on April 5.
 The pass admits up to two (2) adults and four (4) children.
 There is one pass for each day of the week, except for Tuesdays when the museum is closed.

 New Library Book Bags